chae-yc/chae-yc.github.io/_posts/2020-02-06-PMI_A_Scalable_Parallel_Process-Management_Interface.md

   - then collectively perform a fence operation.
   - fence operation, which is collective over all processes, provides an excellent opportunity for the implementation to distribute the data supplied by the put operations in a scalable manner.
   - Following completion of the fence, all processes can perform a get operation against the KVS.

-Such a design permits many implementations.
-Most important, the fence step, which is collective over all processes, provides an excellent opportunity for the implementation to distribute the data supplied by the put operations in a scalable manner.